 If you’re a dog owner then you know what it’s like to have a dog stare you down while you enjoy your food at dinner time.

 If that dog is at all like ours, it has nothing to do with how much you’ve fed him or how recently.
-It’s also more than likely that short of a strict veterinary warning, you find those wide eyes hard to resist.
 So, perhaps you’ve fed your dog the odd bit of human food.
 We certainly do.

 But not all human foods are equally good for dogs.
 And since tuna is more commonly associated with that formidable canine nemesis, the cat, it’s natural you might find yourself wondering whether dogs can eat tuna.